Mayankpr04/ai_scn/README.md

 ### Additional Scripts
 There are additional scripts in the additional scripts folder to generate a scaled down version of any dataset incase you want to train the model on your own dataset.

+The pre-trained weights for both the original and adaptive model can be found at https://drive.google.com/drive/folders/1TTUqeYsLSTWpvjYGmhuBkVHEIC050LsP?usp=sharing